MarkoP3/game-service/README.md

 ### 1. Docker Compose

-The easiest way to run the app is by using the `docker-compose.yml` file located in the `deploy` folder.
+The easiest way to run the app is by using the `docker-compose.yml` file located in the root folder.
 This will spin up an instance of MSSQL Server and the API without any additional configuration.

-Run the following command from `deploy` folder:
+Run the following command from root folder:

 ```bash
 docker-compose up --build
 ```

+After running this command the app will be hosted on http://localhost:8080

 Or if using `Visual Studio`, set the docker compose project as startup and run the app.

 ### 2. Local Development without Docker

 Alternatively, you can run the API locally by modifying the `appsettings.Development.json` file located in the `src/GameService.Host` folder.
 Change the `GameDb` variable in the `ConnectionStrings` section to point to your existing database.
+And run this command in `src/GameService.Host` folder:
 ```bash
 dotnet run
 ```

+After running this command the app will be hosted on http://localhost:8080 and https://localhost:8081

 ## API Documentation